Benjamin-Wise - Divisional Instructions

 Electronic Submission of Documentary Evidence (i.e., Exhibits)

-If you wish to introduce documentary evidence to the General Magistrate in the form of exhibits at your hearing or Non-Jury Trial please comply with the following procedure.
+If you wish to introduce documentary evidence to the Magistrate in the form of exhibits at your hearing or Non-Jury Trial please comply with the following procedure.
 Documentary evidence includes any papers, photographs, or other items that can reasonably be shared electronically.

-You must send these documents to the opposing party at the same time you submit same to the General Magistrate, in the same method as submitted to the General Magistrate.
-If the documents have not been submitted to the other party then the evidence will not be considered by the General Magistrate.
-Your submission of the documents to the General Magistrate does not guarantee the admissibility of same into evidence and each party is required to lay the appropriate foundation for the admissibility of each piece of evidence under the Florida Rules Of Evidence.
-Finally, you are cautioned that confidential information (such as Bank Accounts and Social Security Numbers, etc.) should be removed from documents provided to the Magistrate as required by Fla.
-R. Jud.
-Admin., Rule 2.420(d).
+3. You must send these documents to the opposing party at the same time you submit same to the Magistrate, in the same method as submitted to the Magistrate.
+If the documents have not been submitted to the other party then the evidence may not be considered by the Magistrate.

-If the parties attempt to comply in good faith with these instructions governing the submission of documentary evidence but technological issues prevent a meaningful submission or review of the evidence through remote means, the General Magistrate may continue or reset the evidentiary hearing or Non-Jury Trial to ensure that due process is complied with.
+6. If the parties attempt to comply in good faith with these instructions governing the submission of documentary evidence but technological issues prevent a meaningful submission or review of the evidence through remote means, the Magistrate may continue or reset the evidentiary hearing or Non-Jury Trial to ensure that due process is complied with.

 Continuances: